binhex/documentation/docker/faq/vpn.md

 ```
 LAN_NETWORK=192.168.1.0/24,192.168.2.0/24
 ```
 **Q5.** I've just updated and now the container won't start.
-If i look in the /config/supervisord.log file i see the message below, what does it mean and how do i fix it?.
+If I look in the /config/supervisord.log file I see the message below, what does it mean and how do I fix it?.

 ```VERIFY ERROR: depth=0, error=CA signature digest algorithm too weak:```